10up/autoshare-for-twitter/readme.txt

 * Becomes part of the pre-publish checklist step that’s part of the new block editor.
 * Posts a high-quality featured image with your tweet.
 * Counts characters to keep you under the tweet limit.
-* Adds a link to the tweet in the block editor Status & Visibility panel.
+* Adds a link to the tweet in the block editor sidebar.

 **Disclaimer:** *TWITTER, TWEET, RETWEET and the Twitter logo are trademarks of Twitter, Inc. or its affiliates.*